blt4linux/blt4l/README.md

 $ cmake -DUSE_LIBCXX=1 ..
 $ make
 ```
+Note: If you opted to not install the extra prerequisites for custom asset-loading, then you can remove the variable ```-DUSE_LIBCXX=1``` from the cmake command.

 You should find the hook in your build folder, named `libblt_loader.so`.
 You will need to set `LD_PRELOAD` for the PAYDAY2 process to find the